dnck/dnck.github.io/_posts/2019-04-13-null-bytes-in-python.md

 keywords:
 description:
 category: blog
+show_excerpt: true
+excerpt: Be careful when you're hashing!
 ---
 We're doing a lot of hashing and validation on our databases lately and I fooled myself into thinking that a **byte** representation of a **str** of 0s would be the same thing as a nullbyte * the number of zeroes.